|Position:||Head Swimming Coach|

 The Last Decade...

--place finish.
+2013-2014: The Bruins set five school records at the NCAA Championships en route to a 21st-place finish.
 UCLA set records in the 500 Freestyle (Lauren Baker), 200 Free Relay (Kathryn Murphy, Ting Wen Quah, Katie Kinnear, Linnea Mack), 100 Butterfly (Quah), 200 Backstroke (Madison White) and 400 Free Relay (Murphy, Mack, Quah, Anna Senko).

 Eight Bruins were named to the CSCAA Honorable Mention All-America Team (Baker, Kinnear, Mack, Murphy, Quah, Senko, Noelle Tarazona, White).
 In August, UCLA swimming completed an outstanding summer when Katy Campbell won the 1500 Free at the U.S. National Championships, the Bruins’ first winner of a National Championship since 2004.
 In addition, Mack was named to the U.S. Junior National Team.